project-imas/securefoundation/README.md

   - SRG-APP-999999-MAPP-000067 Severity-CAT II: The mobile application must clear or overwrite memory blocks used to process sensitive data.
   - SRG-APP-000128-MAPP-000028 Severity-CAT II: The mobile application must not change the file permissions of any files other than those dedicated to its own operation.

-## Pre Install

-- The build process requires openssl source code to be setup in the environment.
-  - Download OpenSSL from <http://www.openssl.org/source/>. hReader has been tested against version 1.0.1c.
-  - Untar the OpenSSL archive.
-  - Create a new source tree in your Xcode preferences (Xcode > Preferences > Locations > Source Trees) called `OPENSSL_SRC` pointed at the location of the OpenSSL source directory.

 ## Installation
 - Add SecureFoundation as a submodule to your project. `git submodule add https://github.com/mitre-imas/securefoundation.git vendor/securefoundation`